Trinity Classical School: Academics

-The Classical Core is the fundamental TCS academic offering consisting of Language Arts, History, Science, Math, Music, and Classical Languages.
-These subjects are integrated and each subject is approached differently to correlate with the stage in the classical trivium that it is being taught (i.e., Grammar, Logic, or Rhetoric).
+The Classical Core is the fundamental TCS academic offering consisting of language arts, history, science, math, music, and classical Languages.
+These subjects are integrated and each subject is approached differently to correlate with the stage in the classical trivium that it is being taught (i.e., grammar, logic, or rhetoric).

-A Senior Thesis is a prerequisite for graduation.
-Every TCS 12th Grade student researches, writes, revises, and submits a thesis that combines aspects of a classic text, Biblical truth, and modern-day relevance.
+A senior thesis is a requirement for graduation.
+Every TCS 12th grade student researches, writes, revises, and submits a thesis that combines aspects of a classic text, Biblical truth, and modern-day relevance.
 Each student present and defends his or her thesis in front of a panel of judges.

 Student life

-Co-curricular Activities
+Co-curricular activities

-In the Primer, Grammar, and Logic years (Grades PK through 8th) students participate in a range of activites to supplement and reinforce their on-campus and at-home studies.
+In the Primer, Grammar, and Logic years (Grades PK through 8th) students participate in a range of activities to supplement and reinforce their on-campus and at-home studies.
 These activities include field trips, book parties, history and science presentations, and theater performances.

 At the Logic and Rhetoric grade levels (Grades 5 through 12) students may choose to participate in the annual Poetry Slam, Music Night, and Noctua Poetica (an annual compilation of student poetry).

 For all Rhetoric School students (Grades 9 through 12), the schools sponsors the Trinity Ball, an annual formal dinner and dance.

-House System
+House system

 In 2013, TCS adopted a House System whereby each student in seventh grade and up is randomly placed into a House.
 Students are placed into one of four houses: Maxwell, Kepler, Pascal, and Carver.
 Each house is named after a notable scientist who held strong Christian beliefs.
 Each house has its own projects, crest, necktie colors, Latin motto, service projects, and traditions.
 Houses compete each year for the House Cup.

-An example of a House Projects is Maxwell House's Last Drop, which produces weekly newsletters with historical, satirical, devotional, or comical articles.

 Athletics

-TCS sponsors a cross-country team, which is open to students in Grades 5 and up.
-During the Fall, the team competes in invitational meets across the Houston area.
-During the Winter, the team trains for a half-marathon.
-In Spring, the team competes in 5K road races sponsored by Houston-area charities.

-The school also sponsors intramural Ultimate Frisbee teams during the Fall semester.
+TCS sponsors a cross-country team, which is open to students in grades 5 and up.
+During the fall, the team competes in invitational meets across the Houston area.
+During the winter, the team trains for a half-marathon.
+In the spring, the team competes in 5K road races sponsored by Houston-area charities.
+The school also sponsors intramural Ultimate Frisbee teams during the fall semester.

 Fine Arts

 Choir and choral instruction are included in the curriculum for all students.
 Each grade performs a choral selection twice each year at the closing Semester Celebrations in December and May.
-The school offers Fine Art electives for all grades, including a Fine Arts Primer in music and visual art for grades PreK and Kindergarten, Theater and dramatic arts classes for Grades 1 through 4, and a range of Eloquium classes (theater tools and skills, drawing, journalism, poetry and short stories) for Grades 5 and up.
+The school offers fine art electives for all grades, including a Fine Arts Primer in music and visual art for grades pre-K and kindergarten, theater and dramatic arts classes for grades 1 through 4, and a range of eloquium classes (theater tools and skills, drawing, journalism, poetry and short stories) for Grades 5 and up.

-Rome Trip
+Rome trip

-Juniors take a trip to Rome in the Spring to investigate Roman culture, language, history, architecture, religion, and art.
+Juniors take a trip to Rome in the spring to investigate Roman culture, language, history, architecture, religion, and art.
 Students are led by experienced faculty members who guide the trip.